JonathanWilbur/mueller-report/volume1.md

-jointly fighting terrorism; (2) jointly engaging in anti-weapons of mass destruction efforts; (3) developing "win-win" economic and investment initiatives; (4) maintaining an honest, open, and continual dialogue regarding issues of disagreement ; and (5) ensuring proper communication and trust by "key people " from each country.
+jointly fighting terrorism; (2) jointly engaging in anti-weapons of mass destruction efforts; (3) developing "win-win" economic and investment initiatives; (4) maintaining an honest, open, and continual dialogue regarding issues of disagreement ; and (5) ensuring proper communication and trust by "key people" from each country.
 1111 On January 18, 2017, Gerson gave a copy of the document to Kushner.
 1112 Kushner had not heard of Dmitriev at that time.
 1113 Gerson explained that Dmitriev was the head of RDIF, and Gerson may have alluded to Dmitriev's being well connected.
 1114 Kushner placed the document in a file and said he would get it to the right